 Leverkusen unbeaten in 50 games after 5-0 thrashing of Bochum

-Champions Bayer Leverkusen have reached the incredible milestone of 50 unbeaten games in all competitions this season after thrashing relegation-threatened Bochum 5-0.
+Champions Bayer Leverkusen have reached the incredible milestone of 50 unbeaten games in all competitions this season after thrashing relegation-threatened Bochum 5-0 on Sunday.

+Elsewhere, Bayern Munich bounced back from their Champions League exit with a 2-0 Bundesliga win against VfL Wolfsburg, while Hoffenheim moved closer to a spot in an European competition after a 6-0 thrashing of relegated Darmstadt.

 They resisted for a while, but Patrik Schick broke down Bochum's defence in the 41st to give Leverkusen the lead.
 Victor Boniface made it 2-0 from the spot shortly before the break, after Tella was taken down inside the box.